Allison-Turner/seshat/README.md

 Defines regex for ITDK nodes and links, IP addresses (v4 or v6), etc.

 ### download.py
+Downloads all files of target ITDK edition from CAIDA's dataset download site into the specified file location.

 ### decompress.py
+Decompresses ITDK files.
+Currently only implements .bz2 decompression, can add more as I come across other compression types in the archive.

 ### initialize_db.py
 Functions for initializing a connection to the target DB and creating the schema